-This Management's Discussion and Analysis ("MD&A") dated 14 May 2013 provides a review of the performance of Serabi Gold plc ("Serabi" or the "Company").
-It includes financial information from, and should be read in conjunction with, the unaudited condensed financial information of the Company for the three month period ended 31 March 2013 and also read in conjunction with the Company's annual report and audited consolidated financial statements and it's MD&A for the twelve month period ended 31 December 2012.
+This Management's Discussion and Analysis ("MD&A") dated 14 August 2013 provides a review of the performance of Serabi Gold plc ("Serabi" or the "Company").
+It includes financial information from, and should be read in conjunction with, the interim unaudited condensed financial statements of the Company for the three month and six month periods ended 30 June 2013 and also read in conjunction with the Company's annual report and audited consolidated financial statements and it's MD&A for the twelve month period ended 31 December 2012.